 While establishing a busy community General Surgery practice with an emphasis on colorectal surgery and proctology, Jason always maintained a commitment to education and Indigenous Health.
 Decolonizing the UofT medical school has been at the fore of these efforts.
 Some other endeavours include participation and contribution to several committees at both Cancer Care Ontario and The Royal College of Physicians and Surgeons.
 Currently, he is the Regional Indigenous Cancer Lead for the Central East Regional Cancer Program (CCO-OH).

 Principal’s Research Chair – Indigenous Reconciliation in Engineering (Tier 1), UBC Okanagan

 - Online virtual event

 - Presentation, Talk/Lecture

-- Indigenous, Policy & Social Change, Research & Innovation, Science, Technology & Engineering
+- Indigenous, Policy and Social Change, Research and Innovation, Science, Technology and Engineering

-- Alumni, Community, Faculty, Staff, Partners & Industry, Students, Postdoctoral Fellows & Research Associates
+- Alumni, Community, Faculty, Staff, Partners and Industry, Students, Postdoctoral Fellows and Research Associates